 To add a pendant or not to add a pendant?
 That is the question.
 Those wanting something classic and minimal will steer clear, but it does beg the question: why not?
 A pendant is the chance to add something personal and intriguing, allowing for a little self-expression.
 There’s a wide variety of icons and symbols out there, so it’s worth shopping around for something relevant to your taste and personality.

-One of world’s foremost silver jewellery brands, Thomas Sabo is a name associated with high-quality pieces with added rock and roll flair.
+One of world’s foremost silver jewellery brands, Thomas Sabo produces high-quality pieces with a touch of rock ‘n’ roll flair.
 Their iconic skull necklace epitomises this.
 Made with blackened 925 sterling silver and comprising a punk style lobster clasp, it’s an ideal piece for adding a little edge to your day-to-day looks.

-Miami-based brand Miansai is best known for its beaded bracelets, which have become a firm favourite of the menswear cognoscenti.
-Yet the label’s necklaces are just as lust-worthy, offering high-quality materials and meticulous craftsmanship.
-Many of the pendants on offer are inspired by the sea, with lobster claws, anchors and marine links particularly prominent, yet their simple 14-karat gold chain is our pick due to its timeless simplicity.
+Miami-based brand Miansai is best known for its beaded bracelets, which have become a firm favourite of fashion insiders.
+Yet the label’s necklaces are just as lust-worthy, offering premium materials and meticulous craftsmanship.
+Many of the pendants on offer are inspired by the sea, with lobster claws, anchors and marine links particularly prominent, yet their simple 3mm 14-karat gold chain is our pick due to its timeless simplicity.